-- our belief that both the Phase 2b lupus nephritis ("LN") AURA- LV ("AURA") clinical trial and the single double-blind, randomized, placebo controlled Phase 3 clinical trial for voclosporin in the treatment of LN ("AURORA") had positive results; - our plans to seek regulatory approval of voclosporin for the potential treatment of LN and other podocytopathies; - our belief in the duration of patent exclusivity for voclosporin and that the patents owned by us are valid: - our belief in receiving extensions to patent life based on certain events or classifications; - our expectation that, upon regulatory approval, patent protection for voclosporin will be extended in the United States and certain other major markets, including Europe and Japan, until at least October 2027; - our expectation to not receive any royalty revenue pursuant to the 3SBio license in the foreseeable future; - our plans and expectations and the timing of commencement, enrollment, completion and release of results of clinical trials; - our intention to demonstrate our belief that voclosporin possesses pharmacologic properties with the potential to demonstrate best-in-class differentiation with first-in-class status for the treatment of LN outside of Japan; - our belief of the key potential benefits of voclosporin in the treatment of LN; - our belief that voclosporin has the potential to improve near and long-term outcomes in LN when added to mycophenolate mofetil ("MMF"): - our belief that voclosporin has the potential to address critical needs for LN by controlling active disease rapidly, lowering the overall steroid burden, and doing so with a convenient oral twice-daily treatment regimen; - our expectation to receive "new chemical entity " exclusivity for voclosporin in certain countries, which provides this type of exclusivity for five years in the United States and up to ten years in Europe; - our belief that it may be possible for the AUDREYTM clinical trial to act as one of the two pivotal clinical studies that would support approval by the FDA of voclosporin ophthalmic solution ("VOS") for the treatment of Dry Eye Syndrome ("DES"); - our belief that the voclosporin modification of a single amino acid of the cyclosporine molecule may result in a more predictable pharmacokinetic and pharmacodynamics relationship, an increase in potency, an altered metabolic profile, and easier dosing without the need for therapeutic drug monitoring; - our target launch date for voclosporin as a treatment for LN in the United States, if approved, in the first quarter of 2021. - our belief in voclosporin being potentially a best-in-class calcineurin inhibitor ("CNI") (the cornerstone of therapy for the prevention of organ transplant rejection) with benefits over existing commercially available CNIs; - our belief that CNIs are a mainstay of treatment for DES: - our belief that voclosporin has further potential to be effectively used across a range of therapeutic autoimmune areas including proteinuric kidney diseases and keratoconjunctivitis sicca or DES;

-- the anticipated commercial potential of voclosporin for the treatment of LN and
+- our belief that both the Phase 2b lupus nephritis ("LN") AURA- LV ("AURA") clinical trial and the single double-blind, randomized, placebo controlled Phase 3 clinical trial for voclosporin in the treatment of LN ("AURORA") had positive results; - our plans to seek regulatory approval of voclosporin for the potential treatment of LN and other podocytopathies; - our expectation that regulatory approval of voclosporin as a treatment for LN by the U.S. Food and Drug Administration ("FDA") is reasonably assured. - our belief in the duration of patent exclusivity for voclosporin and that the patents owned by us are valid; - our belief in receiving extensions to patent life based on certain events or classifications; - our expectation that, upon regulatory approval, patent protection for voclosporin will be extended in the United States and certain other major markets, including Europe and Japan, until at least October 2027; - our expectation to not receive any royalty revenue pursuant to the 3SBio license in the foreseeable future: - our plans and expectations and the timing of commencement, enrollment, completion and release of results of clinical trials: - our intention to demonstrate our belief that voclosporin possesses pharmacologic properties with the potential to demonstrate best-in-class differentiation with first-in-class status for the treatment of LN outside of Japan; - · our belief of the key potential benefits of voclosporin in the treatment of - LN; - · our belief that voclosporin has the potential to improve near and long-term outcomes in LN when added to mycophenolate mofetil - ("MMF"); our belief that voclosporin has the potential to address critical needs for LN by controlling active disease rapidly, lowering the overall steroid burden, and doing so with a convenient oral twice-daily treatment regimen; - our expectation to receive "new chemical entity" exclusivity for voclosporin in certain countries, which provides this type of exclusivity for five years in the United States and up to ten years in Europe; - our belief that the voclosporin modification of a single amino acid of the cyclosporine molecule may result in a more predictable pharmacokinetic and pharmacodynamics relationship, an increase in potency, an altered metabolic profile, and easier dosing without the need for therapeutic drug monitoring; - our target launch date for voclosporin as a treatment for LN in the United States, if approved, in the first quarter of - 2021; our belief in voclosporin being potentially a best-in-class calcineurin inhibitor ("CNI") (the cornerstone of therapy for the prevention of organ transplant rejection) with benefits over existing commercially available CNIs; - · our belief that voclosporin has further potential to be effectively used across a range of therapeutic autoimmune areas including proteinuric kidney - diseases; - the anticipated commercial potential of voclosporin for the treatment of LN;